 The first, and most obvious step: you need a product.
-The good news is, you don’t need a master’s degree in business, or be an eCommerce wizard to choose one successfully.
+The good news is, you don’t need to be an eCommerce wizard to choose one successfully.

 How do you go about picking one?

 Unfortunately, eBay can be a little trickier.
-You can subscribe to eBay Marketplace Research, which makes this process pretty seamless, or use a tool like MerchantWords to find trending products.
+You can subscribe to eBay Marketplace Research, which makes this process pretty seamless.
+Or, use a tool like MerchantWords to find trending products.
 Another (free) option would be to checkout eBay’s trending collections.
-There’s absolutely no shortage of softwares to choose from to perform research on keywords and bestsellers.
-An example of one would be Terapeak, which has great features like product sell through rates and even offers a free trial.
+There’s absolutely no shortage of

 You may have to compare what’s selling well on Amazon to some of the “hot” sellers on eBay to get the best picture of how a product is doing online.
 Mostly though, it involves doing a lot of research to find the right product that both speaks to you and your potential customers.